 None of the standards discusses on alternatives where users could ignore security altogether.
 Only one model, Bluetooth 'just works', ignores the threat of MitM attacks.
-Users may be negligent against MitM attacks in numeric comparison models.
-Since in this model users may by mistake enable attacks, it is important that comparing displayed short keys becomes a routine.
-This model is supported in Bluetooth, Wi-Fi and WUSB.
-Also, it has been part of devices already in earlier Bluetooth devices.
-Therefore, many users will be using regularly this model and some are already familiar with it.

-Short passwords have been adopted to every association standard, which require users to type or compare displayed numbers, except to the HomePlugAV, which utilizes symmetric cryptography for MitM protection.
-Short passwords-based models make compromises between usability and security when preventing MitM attacks.
+However, users may be negligent against MitM attacks in numeric comparison models, which are supported in Bluetooth, Wi-Fi and WUSB.
+To make comparisons as easy as possible, short checksums have been adopted to every association standard, which require users to type or compare displayed numbers, except to the HomePlugAV, which utilizes symmetric cryptography for MitM protection.
+Short checksum based models make compromises between usability and security when preventing MitM attacks.
 For instance, in Bluetooth Simple Connect with 6 digit PINs, a MitM attacker has a 1 in 1 000 000 change to guess number correctly.
 Table 3 summarizes how standards use identifiers, which the user must compare or type, by presenting their length and protection they bring against MitM attacks, which are based on password guessing.

-Association model Compared value Success ratio for MitM guesses BTSP Comparison and 6 digit PIN 1 in 1 000 000 Passkey Entry models WPS Network model 4 or 8 digit PIN in Windows 1 in 10 000 or 1 in 100 000 Vista 000 WUSB Numeric model 2 (or more) digit PIN 1 in 100(+) HomePlugAV Secure Mode 12 alpha numeric characters 1 in $2^{72}$
+Association model Compared value Success ratio for MitM guesses BTSP Comparison and 6 digit PIN 1 in 1 000 000 Passkey Entry models WPS Network model 4 or 8 digit PIN in Windows 1 in 100 or 1 in 10 000 Vista WUSB Numeric model 2 (or more) digit PIN 1 in 100(+) HomePlugAV Secure Mode 12 alpha numeric characters $1 \text{ in } 2^{72}$